Graduate Certificate and Professional Science Masters Applicants:

-GRE scores - if requested by prospective advisor.
+- GRE scores - ONLY if requested by prospective advisor.
 (OSU code 4586)

 - Three letters of reference.

 - International students: TOEFL scores.

 Submit the application materials through the online application portal administered by the OSU Graduate School.
 Online submission facilitates sharing your application among potential advisors and checking to ensure that all your application materials (such as letters of recommendation) have arrived.
 Follow the submission guidelines and instructions outlined on the graduate school website.
-There is a $60 application fee.
+There is an application fee.

 Letters of Reference

 We prefer that your letters of reference be submitted online through the Graduate School's online request system.
 Within two days of submitting your application, you will receive a link to the online reference management tool, where you can enter the names and email addresses of your references.
 They will receive instructions on how to submit letters and will receive reminders, if necessary.
 The FWCS department expects that these letters be from previous professional supervisor, academic advisors or professors.
 Your letters should not be written by the faculty member you are applying to work with at OSU.
 More information about online submission of letters of reference is available from the Graduate School.

 Applicants are invited to submit optional supplemental information that may assist in evaluating their application.
-These could include a curriculum vitae/resume or reprints of publications.
+These could include a reprints of publications or other scholarly work.
 You can submit these documents as part of your online application through the Graduate School

-We accept applications at any time of the year, and accepted students can enroll during any academic term.
+The FWCS department will accept applications at any time of the year, and accepted students can enroll during any academic term.
 You should complete your online application and submit your application documents only after you have been accepted by a faculty advisor.
 We highly recommend that you start the application process early.
 The following are suggested guidelines for when to begin your application:

 For Fall - May 1 (March 1 for international applicants)

 For Winter - October 1